SE-Stuttgart/moodle-block_booksearch/README.md

 The results will be displayed in the block just below the search bar and will update automatically.
 They are ordered under PDF/Book source and link to the respective book chapter.

-## Webservice
+## Web Service

-Follow the instructions on _Site Administration > Server > Web services > Overview_ to register the web service and set the right for a specified user to use it.
+To configure the web service, follow the instructions on _Site Administration > Server > Web services > Overview_ to register the web service and set the right for a specified user to use it.
 This involves the following steps:
 1. Enable web services
 2. Enable protocols: Her, enable the REST protocol if not already enabled.
-3. Create a specified user: This can be an user representing the chatbot.
+3. Create a specified user
 4. Check user capability: The specified user has to have at least the __webservice/rest:use__ capability.
 5. Select a service: Add the "Lecture Reference Finder" to custom services.
 6. Add functions: Add the "block_lecture_reference_finder_get_searched_locations" function to the "Lecture Reference Finder" service.